 Business Risk Management Consultant and Owner, the Contiguglia Law Firm

-Even if paid leave isn't possible, small businesses should consider how they can lower the financial and job-security risk employees face when calling in sick for work.
-Make sure employees don't feel penalized for telling management when they're ill and taking time off when they need it.
+Even if paid leave isn't possible, small businesses should consider how they can lower the financial and job-security risk associates face when calling in sick for work.
+Make sure associates don't feel penalized for telling management when they're ill and taking time off when they need it.

 Diversify Revenue Streams and Supply Chains